Brush Tool

 Brush heads and formations

 The Brush tool can paint with more than one head at a time.
-Multiple heads can be arranged around the stroke path to create paired marks, fanned strokes, bristle-like behaviour, spray patterns, or broad textured formations.
+Multiple heads can be arranged around the stroke path to create nib marks, fanned strokes, bristle-like behaviour, spray patterns, textured formations or structured hatching.

 These heads can follow the direction of travel, vary from one another, and scatter in ways that make the stroke feel organic rather than mechanically repeated.
 This is especially useful for natural media brushes, decorative strokes, foliage, fur, hatching, and other marks that benefit from controlled irregularity.